FAU-Inf2/MiniC/README.md

 ## Running the MiniC Interpreter

-Use the `run.sh` script in the root directory to run the *MiniC* interpreter.
+Use the `minic.sh` script in the root directory to run the *MiniC* interpreter.
 It supports the following command line options:

 - `--in <file name>` (mandatory): Specifies the path to the input program.